mlampros/IceSat2R/README.md

 * If the Reference Ground Track (RGT) is not known, the user has the option to utilize either
   + one of the "overall_mission_orbits()" or "time_specific_orbits()" to compute the RGT(s) for a pre-specified global area or for a time period, or
   + one of the "vsi_nominal_orbits_wkt()" or "vsi_time_specific_orbits_wkt()" to compute the RGT(s) for a specific AOI
-* Once the RGT is computed it can be verified with the "getTracks()" function of the OpenAltimetry Web API
+* Once the RGT is computed it can be verified with the "getTracks()" function of the OpenAltimetry EARTHDATA Web API
 * Finally the user can utilize one of the "get_atlas_data()" or "get_level3a_data()" functions to retrieve the data for specific product(s), Date(s) and Beam(s)

 This work-flow is illustrated also in the following diagram,